Style Transfer by Rigid Alignment in Neural Net Feature Space: Experiments

 \subsection{Decoder training}

 We use a pre-trained auto-encoder network from \citet{Li_17d}.
 This auto-encoder network has been trained for general image reconstruction.
-The encoder part of the network is the pre-trained VGG-19 \citep{SimonyZisser15a} that has been fixed and the decoder network is trained to invert the VGG features to image space.
-As mentioned in \citet{Li_17d} the decoder is designed as being symmetrical to that of the VGG-19 network, with the nearest neighbor up-sampling layer used as the inverse of max pool layers.
+The encoder part of the network is the pre-trained VGG-19 \citep{SimonyZisser15a} that has been fixed, and the decoder network ($\D$) is trained to invert the VGG features to image space.
+As mentioned in \citet{Li_17d}, the decoder is designed as being symmetrical to that of the VGG-19 network, with the nearest neighbor up-sampling layer used as the inverse of max pool layers. \citet{Li_17d} trained five decoders for reconstructing images from features extracted at different layers of the VGG-19 network.
+These layers are \emph{relu5\_1, relu4\_1, relu3\_1, relu2\_1,} and \emph{relu1\_1}.
+The loss function for training involves pixel reconstruction loss and feature loss \citep{DosovitBrox16b}: